newjersey/navigator.business.nj.gov/content/src/fundings/perjob-tax-credits.md

   - digital-and-print-media
   - other-services
 publishStageArchive: ""
-sidebarCardBodyText: The Emerge Program provides per-job tax credits to projects in targeted communities that invest private capital into New Jersey and create new full-time jobs or retain a significant number of jobs in Governor Phil Murphy’s priority sectors versus an out-of-state alternative location.
 ---
 ## Eligibility

-- Companies that meet the program minimums for new job creation or retained jobs
+* Companies that meet the program minimums for new job creation or retained jobs
-- Must be located in an eligible incentive location
+* Must be located in an eligible incentive location
-- Can demonstrate the award of tax credits is a “material factor” in their decision to locate in New Jersey versus an out-of-state alternative location
+* Can demonstrate the award of tax credits is a “material factor” in their decision to locate in New Jersey versus an out-of-state alternative location
+* Create at least 35 new, full-time jobs (requirement may be lower if business is primarily engaged in a targeted industry or meets the definition of a "small business")

 > ### Benefits
 >
-> - Annual base per-new job tax credits from $500,000 - $8,000 per job per year depending on project location and other aspects of the project
+> * Annual base per-new job tax credits from $500,000 - $8,000 per job per year depending on project location and other aspects of the project
-> - Bonuses are also available on project location, industry, and alignment with other policy objectives
+> * Bonuses are also available on project location, industry, and alignment with other policy objectives
-> - Jobs that are covered by a labor harmony agreement are eligible for an additional $1,000 bonus over the capped amounts
+> * Jobs that are covered by a labor harmony agreement are eligible for an additional $1,000 bonus over the capped amounts